 How to Make a Reverse Marinade

-Combine: I start by mixing all of the ingredients (except the oil) together in a large bowl.
+Combine: Start by mixing all of the ingredients (except the oil) together in a large bowl.

-Drizzle the oil: Next, I slowly drizzle in the olive oil while vigorously whisking the mixture.
+Drizzle the oil: Next, slowly drizzle in the olive oil while whisking vigorously.
 This emulsifies the marinade.

-Marinate: Now I can pour the marinade over the cooked protein or vegetables of my choice.
+Marinate: Pour the marinade over the cooked protein or vegetables of your choice.

 Chef Tip + Notes